Top tech deals for Amazon Prime Big Deals Day

-It’s day number two for Amazon’s Prime Day and here is a round-up of what is happening for tech deals.
+It’s day number two for Amazon’s Prime Day.
+Below is a round-up of some of the best tech deals we’ve found so far:

 - Up to 60% off Echo Smart Speakers and Smart Home Bundles